Prayer, contemplation and faith-based support

 The University has a number of spaces on campus available for prayer and quiet contemplation, whether you practise a particular faith or not.
 If you practise a faith, you can be confident that you will be able to follow your beliefs in Leeds and find support and information related to your faith.

-The Emmanuel Centre is a space managed by the Universities’ Chaplaincy in Leeds (the Chaplaincy for the University of Leeds, Leeds Beckett University, Leeds Arts University and University of Law, Leeds).
-Here you will find a place to meet and enjoy a coffee or tea in the common room.
-There is also space for private prayer in the Claire Chapel from 08.15 – 18.00.
-For more information about current activities and upcoming events at the Chaplaincy visit the Chaplaincy website.
+The Emmanuel Centre is a space managed by the Universities’ Chaplaincy in Leeds (the Christian Chaplaincy for the University of Leeds, Leeds Beckett University, Leeds Arts University and University of Law, Leeds).
+There is space for private prayer in the Claire Chapel.
+For more information about current activities, upcoming events and current opening times at the Chaplaincy visit the Chaplaincy website.

 The Catholic Chaplaincy is another of the buildings used by the Universities’ Chaplaincy in Leeds.
 For more information about Catholic Chaplaincy events and worship visit the Catholic Chaplaincy website.